ibm-cloud-docs/account/distribution_list.md

 2. Select **Add**.
 3. Enter a name identifier and an email address.

    You can add up to 10 email addresses to the distribution list.
-Users that are added don't need be IBM Cloud users.
+Users that are added don't need be {{site.data.keyword.Bluemix_notm}} users.
 You can add any email address to the distribution list.
    {: note}

 4. Click **Add**.